kbourne/kmeansk9s.github.io/canc_traj_code/README.md

 	}
 }
 ```

-#### .gitignore

-As of `v4.0`, any `.gitignore` changes should be made in the `shallow-backup` config file. `.gitignore` changes that are meant to apply to all directories should be under the `root-gitignore` key.
-Dotfile specific gitignores should be placed under the `dotfiles-gitignore` key.
  The original `default-gitignore` key in the config is still supported for backwards compatibility, however, converting to the new config format is strongly encouraged.

 #### Output Structure
 ---